 You’re home from the beach with a collection of shells, and now you need something to do with all of them!
-The kids will love making this school of fish made from seashells, and you can save them as momentos from your vacation.
-They will look great in a shadowbox frame on your child’s bedroom wall.
+While we have these adorable seashell creatures on the blog, the kids will love making this school of seashell fish too!
+They’d look great in a shadowbox frame on your child’s bedroom wall.

 No trip to the beach this summer?
 Doesn’t matter!
-Seashells are readily available at craft stores, but you can also find them at garage sales, thrift stores and even flea markets.
-Often times that are sold in big bags, which is how I found most of mine.
-I always look for them when out at garage sales though!
+Seashells are readily available at craft stores, but you can also find them at garage sales, thrift stores, and even flea markets.
+Often times they are sold in big bags, which is how I found most of mine.
+I always look for them when I’m out at garage sales though!